-- Greater demand for digital transformation services.
+• Greater demand for digital transformation services.
 Companies continue to digitally transform to deliver better customer experiences and compete more effectively, which drives the need for services to support modernization of IT within the enterprise.
 The COVID-19 global pandemic has accelerated this already pervasive trend, as organizations look to further their digital capabilities.
 IDC estimates that approximately 65% of GDP will be digitized by 2022.
 Illustrating the growth in digitization, U.S. online retail sales surged by 32% year-over-year in 2020.
-While customers seek to transform, skills availability often represents a challenge, with lack of skills ranked as one of the top 3 impediments to transformation of the IT environment according to Technology Business Research, Inc. - Ongoing migration to the cloud.
+While customers seek to transform, skills availability often represents a challenge, with lack of skills ranked as one of the top 3 impediments to transformation of the IT environment according to Technology Business Research, Inc.

+- Ongoing migration to the cloud.
 Companies continue to migrate workloads to the cloud, adopting new capabilities for flexibility, workload portability, and management.
 These transitions are often complex, with companies seeking assistance from service providers.
 Gartner forecasts that by 2025, 85% of large organizations will have engaged external service providers to migrate applications to the cloud, an increase from 43% in 2019.
 Furthermore, Gartner projects that by 2022, more than 75% of global organizations will be running containerized applications in production (an increase from less than 30% today) and worldwide revenue for container management will double by 2024.
-The extension of public cloud services to multiple environments in different locations has given rise to distributed cloud and migration of workload to these infrastructures that have a greater fit for purpose.

-- Rapid data growth.
+The extension of public cloud services to multiple environments in different locations has given rise to distributed cloud and migration of workload to these infrastructures that have a greater fit for purpose. - Rapid data growth.
 As economies have evolved digitally, significantly increasing data volume, management of this data has become much more complex.
 IDC estimates that in 2020, enterprises created and captured 64 zettabytes of data.
 The challenge for many organizations is how to collect, harness and govern this data for insights that yield business results and realize data as a differentiator.
 In order to leverage advanced capabilities such as artificial intelligence and machine learning to enable their business use cases, enterprises need to address data privacy, compliance, security, multicloud data management and data governance across physical and virtual layers of the IT estate. - Increasing need for secure systems.
 As technology environments become increasingly complex and online, remote and distributed work environments persist, cybersecurity will remain of paramount importance as threats proliferate.
 Breaches in security can have severe, lasting financial and reputational consequences on businesses.
 In response, businesses continue to build out their cybersecurity efforts, using service providers to augment their capabilities.
-According to PwC's 2021 CEO Survey, one-third of U.S. CEOs plan to increase investments in cybersecurity by double digits, with 47% of CEOs citing cyber threats as sources of extreme concern to growth prospects. - Accelerating pace of technological advancement.
+According to PwC's 2021 CEO Survey, one-third of U.S. CEOs plan to increase investments in cybersecurity by double digits, with 47% of CEOs citing cyber threats as sources of extreme concern to growth prospects.
+Enterprises seek service providers that can deploy the expertise and resources needed to manage their growing cybersecurity needs with an efficient and comprehensive approach.
+Gartner estimates approximately 80% of organizations currently have 16 or more tools from different vendors in their cybersecurity portfolio, recognize vendor consolidation as an avenue for reduced costs and better security that addresses the complexity in their IT environments, and are, therefore, interested in vendor consolidation strategies. - Accelerating pace of technological advancement.
 As companies adopt new technologies for improved business performance and innovation, they face a challenge in complexity to integrate these new technologies with their existing IT estates.
 As a result, the required skills, integration burden, and cost in end-to-end operational management often increases.
 This drives adoption of new capabilities, such as automation, artificial intelligence, and machine learning to ensure that the IT environment is well designed and orchestrated to effectively realize business objectives.